Referrer-based access control

 page is strictly enforced by session cookies and CSRF tokens, but

-access to subpages such as the /admin/suspend_seller
+access to subpages such as the /admin/suspend_seller is enforced

-field.
+only by checking the Referer field.
 Alice forges a HTTP request to

-, setting the Referer
+shopping.com/admin/suspend_seller, setting the Referer field as

-, allowing her to access the page despite not
+shopping.com/admin, allowing her to access the page despite not

 having an administrator account.